 These 4 skills are essential for new managers to succeed in their role.
 See if you can recognise these as competencies of a good manager:

-Especially in the beginning, it is helpful to understand how you come off to people.
+Especially in the beginning, it is helpful to understand how you come over to people.

-A new manager is a big uncertainty to the people who will be managed by the person.
+A new manager is a big uncertainty for the people who will be managed by the person.

-They don’t know if it’s a skilled professional or someone that received the job through simple connections or nepotism.
+They don’t know if she is a skilled professional or someone that received the job through simple connections or nepotism.